-His church keeps his picture in a pew and prays he won't be deported
+ICE arrested him.
+His church put his photo in a pew so no one would forget.

 • The growing role of churches in protecting and advocating for immigrants

-Bikindou came to the United States in 2004 on an educational visa, which he lost after refusing to testify in a case on behalf of his country's government.
+Bikindou, 58, came to the United States in 2004 on a cultural exchange visa, planning to study economic policy management with financial support from his country's government.

+The funding fell through, according to Efird, after Bikindou refused to testify in support of government officials in a trial over the alleged disappearance of hundreds of refugees.

 Fearing political retaliation, he sought asylum in the United States.

 He lost that bid in 2010 when a judge ordered his deportation.
-Six months later, immigration authorities detained him.
-They released him weeks later on what's known as an "order of supervision."
+He was detained, then released on what's known as an "order of supervision."

 For nearly eight years, Bikindou checked in regularly with Immigration and Customs Enforcement as the order required.